GifZeb/Nursery/README.md

 ![capture](https://user-images.githubusercontent.com/43179715/49830051-1a03a600-fd5e-11e8-8a75-430511c91fd6.PNG)

 ## Time Commitment
-This project wcan be done in one weekend.
+This project can be done in one weekend.
+Most of the time is required to get the
 ![schedule](https://user-images.githubusercontent.com/43179715/47048248-d6c6f580-d167-11e8-9581-ff30f216215f.PNG)

 ## Setting up Raspberry Pi